 - From the Options: Specify how many records to output into a single file.
 If the specified number is less than the total number of records, multiple files are output.
-The resulting multiple files will be named sequentially, in other words,
+The resulting multiple files are named sequentially, in other words,

 Another multi-file output option is to do so according to the values of a particular field.
-From the Configuration Properties of the Output Data tool, check the box Take File Name From Field.
+From the Configuration Properties of the Output Data tool, check the box Take File/Table Name From Field.

-- Additionally you can chose to append a suffix or prefix to file/table name, change a file name, or change the entire file path.
+- Additionally, you can choose to append a suffix or prefix to the file/table name, change a file name, or change the entire file path.

 By default, Designer adds quotes in these situations: